Today's Articles

 John J. Pershing

-*On this date in 1860, John Pershing was born.
+*John Pershing was born on this date in 1860.
 He was a white-American senior United States Army officer.

 John Joseph "Blackjack" Pershing was born on a farm near Laclede, Missouri, to businessman John Fletcher Pershing and homemaker Ann Elizabeth Thompson.
 Pershing's great-great-grandfather, Frederick Pershing, originally named Pfersching, emigrated from Alsace, leaving Amsterdam on the ship Jacob and arriving in Philadelphia on October 2, 1749.
 Pershing's mother was of English descent.

 Pershing was sworn in as a West Point cadet in the fall of 1882.
 He was selected early for leadership positions and successfully became First Corporal, First Sergeant, First Lieutenant, and First Captain, the highest possible cadet rank.
-Pershing also commanded ex officio, the honor guard that saluted the funeral train of President Ulysses S. Grant as it passed West Point in August 1885.
+Pershing also commanded ex officio, the honor guard that saluted President Ulysses S. Grant's funeral train as it passed West Point in August 1885.
 Pershing graduated in the summer of 1886, ranked 30th in his class of 77, and was commissioned a second lieutenant.

 On October 20, 1892, Pershing was promoted to first lieutenant.
 In 1895, he took command of a troop of the 10th Cavalry Regiment, one of the original Buffalo Soldier regiments composed of Black soldiers under white officers.
 From Fort Assiniboine in north central Montana, he commanded an expedition to the south and southwest that rounded up and deported many Native Americans (Cree) to Canada.
 In 1897, Pershing was appointed to the West Point tactical staff as an instructor, where he was assigned to Cadet Company A.

 Pershing is the only American to be promoted in his lifetime to General of the Armies rank, the highest possible rank in the United States Army.
-Other commanders criticized some of his tactics at the time and modern historians.
+Other commanders and modern historians criticized some of his tactics at the time.
 His reliance on costly frontal assaults, long after other Allied armies had abandoned such tactics, has been blamed for causing unnecessarily high American casualties.
 In addition to leading the A.E.F. to victory in World War I, Pershing notably mentored many in the generation of generals who led the United States Army during World War II.
 John Pershing died on July 15, 1948.

 To Have a Military Career